A member of the crew suffered a severe hand damage when struck by a rope below stress, studies IMCA.

 What occurred?

-An All Cease was referred to as, and the crew member taken to the hospital for remedy.
+An All Cease was known as, and the crew member taken to the hospital for therapy.
 He was subsequently medevaced with the 2 smallest fingers of his proper hand damaged.
-Observe up examination indicated additional problems which would require amputation of the distal tip of the appropriate small finger.
+Comply with up examination indicated additional issues which would require amputation of the distal tip of the suitable small finger.

 The underlying causes had been: